Wichita's Outdoor Activities

 Located in northwest Wichita, the Sedgwick County Zoo is open every day, except one day in the fall for their annual fundraiser.
 With your paid admission, you can check out more than 3,000 animals, and there are frequent special events.

-Wichita Wingnuts Baseball
+Wichita Wind Surge Baseball

-From May to September, enjoy professional baseball in downtown Wichita.
+From May to September, enjoy professional baseball in downtown Wichita!

+The Wichita Wind Surge is a Minor League Baseball team that plays at the new Riverfront Stadium.
 There are often theme nights and special events such as fireworks, and special activities for kids.